Matheus-Bon/CityEventsManager/README.md

 - [ ] Event reading
 - [ ] Event updating
 - [ ] Event deletion
-- [ ] Persistence of users in file
+- [x] Persistence of users in file
 - [ ] Persistence of events in file
 - [ ] Participation in events
 - [ ] Participation cancellation in events
 - [ ] Sorting events by time
 - [ ] Identification of ongoing events
 - [ ] Recording past events
+- [x] Search user by their attributes
+- [ ] Search event by their attributes

 ### Others
 - [ ] Login